Skip to content

 The Warp Rat is built in collaboration with Wyong Road Electronics — the rest of the lineup is solely an Oculus Guitars production.

-Ophidian Drive
+The Ophidian Drive

 Aggressive Drive · Boost